wenyaoxue/expensereportutils/journal.md

   ```
   * and some adjustments so it doesn't match exactly, so the other colors can be the styled colors + stays in range
 * changed: color range to be represented by a css rule for a class, moving to header (functions, style), then in summarytable just apply class once, not color, and select based on class, not color
-* incorporating other tables (transactions + by day), moving stuff into functions/states - tried but it seems quite complicated so i undid everything and am gonna take a break now
+* incorporating other tables (transactions + by day), moving stuff into functions/states, element ids to select and change innerHTML, tabletype var - tricky
+  * kinda fragile - wait for SUMMARIES and CATDATA to be set but then only do once
+*